Pitch Us

 Reviews

-We mostly accept reviews of books, films and sometimes music.
-There should be some connection or relevance to Asia, or Asian diaspora communities.
+We accept reviews of books, films, exhibitions, and sometimes music.
+There should be some connection or relevance to Asia or Asian diaspora communities.
 We accept reviews of both fiction and non-fiction books, including poetry.
-Similarly, we accept reviews of fiction films and documentaries.

 Previously published: